rhevorn/shape/docs/API.md

-# Public API and behavior contract
+# Public API and compatibility guarantees

 This document defines the public surface intended to remain source-compatible after the first release.
 New methods and rule types may be added in minor